 Empowering young Palestinian women in peace negotiations

-This is also the case in Palestine where women are directly affected by the Israeli occupation and the internal conflict between Fatah and Hamas (West Bank and Gaza Strip).
+This is also the case in Palestine, where women are directly affected by the Israeli occupation and the internal conflict between Fatah and Hamas (West Bank and Gaza Strip).
 Yet, they remain excluded from any peace talks and negotiations.

 Building on the foundations of UNSCR 1325

 Over 20 years ago, the United Nations Security Council adopted the landmark resolution UNSCR 1325 that drew international attention to women in peace and security issues.
-The resolution addresses two major points: women and girls are disproportionately affected by armed conflict and women play a crucial role in conflict prevention.
+The resolution addresses two major points: women and girls are disproportionately affected by armed conflict, and women play a crucial role in conflict prevention.

-Building on the global commitment of the Security Council Resolution 1325 to ensure that women and girls are more systematically and sustainably integrated into peace and security processes, PCPD focuses on not only empowering young Palestinian women but also young men to participate in peace negotiations (once they are resumed), internal Palestinian reconciliation talks and dialogues (between Fatah and Hamas).
+Building on the global commitment of the Security Council Resolution 1325 to ensure that women and girls are more systematically and sustainably integrated into peace and security processes, the PCPD focused on not only empowering young Palestinian women but also young men to participate in peace negotiations (once they are resumed), internal Palestinian reconciliation talks and dialogues (between Fatah and Hamas).
 Young Palestinian men are also excluded from any peace talks or any serious political work, stripping them of any opportunity to reach decision-making positions.
 Their allyship for inclusion is particularly important, as both young men and women remain marginalised as political positions are held by the older generation who is unwilling to pass the baton.

 Advancing women's involvement: Activities